johnwargo/glow-globe-circuit-playground/readme.md

 2. Next, it starts slowly fading up and down random Halloweeny colors (Yellow, Orange, Purple) (the sketch randomly selects the color but also how long it takes to fade all the way up, then down).
 3. Listens for sounds nearby (using the microphone) and flashes the LEDs Red whenever it detects sound above a specific threshold.

+Here is a video demonstrating what it does: https://youtube.com/shorts/nsneTPzMP5E?feature=share.

+**Note:** In the video, I hadn't yet pulled the covering material down when I made the video, so you can see the globe and Circuit Plaground.
+With the material pulled down, it looks like a ghost.

+## Configuration

 The sketch uses several configuration settings:

 ```c